Future use of silicon photomultiplier for KAOS at MAMI and PANDA at FAIR: Introduction

 \section{Introduction}

-The time-of-flight (TOF) method has been used for a long time for particle identification in the low momentum range.
-A detector based on small cross-section scintillating fibres can combine the TOF information with coordinate information.
-Three main requirements must be fulfilled of such a system: 1) high particle detection efficiency at minimum thickness, 2) sufficient radiation hardness, and 3) fast time response.
+The time-of-flight (TOF) method is often being used for particle identification in the low momentum range ($p <$ 1\,GeV$/c$) of magnetic spectrometers.
+A typical detector package in such a system needs to provide TOF, specific energy loss (dE$/$dx) and track information and consists of fast scintillators situated behind wire chambers.
+Alternatively, a detector based on small cross-section scintillating fibres can combine the TOF and dE$/$dx information with coordinate information.
+Several requirements must be fulfilled of such a system to be competitive to more conventional solutions: \begin{enumerate} \item high particle detection efficiency ($\epsilon \simeq$ 100\,\%) at low mass ($x \leq$ 5\,g$/$cm$^2$), \item fast time response (FWHM $<$ 1\,ns) and high counting rate capability, \item sufficient stability of the detector response in a demanding environment, i.e.\ under strong irradiation, inside a varying magnetic field, operation in vacuum. \end{enumerate}

-The SiPM is a novel semiconductor photodetector operated in the limited Geiger mode, capable of resolving individual photons~\cite{Dolgoshein-2006,Renker}.
-In combination with scintillating fibres a SiPM can provide a relatively cheap and reliable tracking detector operated with low voltage, magnetic field insensitive and minimal volume.
-The SiPM is intrinsically a very fast detector and its single photoelectron time resolution is about 100\,ps (FWHM).
-When coupled to thin and short scintillating fibres the timing properties are fully dominated by the scintillation time constants and depend only on the average number of detected photons.
+The silicon photomultiplier (SiPM) is a novel semiconductor photodetector operated in the limited Geiger mode, capable of resolving individual photons~\cite{Renker2006}.
+In combination with scintillating fibres a SiPM can provide a relatively cheap and reliable tracking detector operated with low voltage, magnetic field insensitive and minimal volume~\cite{Dolgoshein2006}.
+The SiPM can have advantages over other read-out devices like multi-anode photomultipliers, e.g.\ when power dissipation is a critical issue (inside the vacuum system of the \KAOS\ spectrometer at the Mainz Microtron MAMI), or when space restrictions are tight (close to the planned hypernuclear target at the \PANDA\ experiment).

-A critical issue in the operation of SiPM/fibre assemblies, especially when such a detector is self-triggering, is the noise rate.
-Two paths are followed in our development of SiPM/fibre tracking systems: Firstly through the increase of the signal amplitudes by carefully matching the geometries and spectral responses, and secondly through the use of a versatile trigger selecting the wanted processes and suppressing the majority of background events.

-For this paper the characteristics of SiPM from different manufacturers coupled to round and square scintillating fibres of several diametres were studied.
+For this paper the characteristics of SiPM from different manufacturers coupled to round and square scintillating fibres of several diametres were studied in view of their possible application in these two experiments.